chebfun/chebsite/docs/functions/chebfun2v/roots.md

 ---
-title: """roots"""
+title: "roots"
 layout: function-reference-item
-class_name: """chebfun2v"""
+class_name: "chebfun2v"
-function_name: """roots"""
+function_name: "roots"
-snippet: """Find the common zeros of a CHEBFUN2V object."""
+snippet: "Find the common zeros of a CHEBFUN2V object."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- ROOTS   Find the common zeros of a CHEBFUN2V object.
+<pre class="help-text"> ROOTS   Find the common zeros of a CHEBFUN2V object.
     r = ROOTS(F) finds the common zeros of the two bivariate functions F(1) and F(2) in their domain of definition under the assumption that the solution set is zero-dimensional.
 R is a matrix with two columns storing the x- and